Tag Archive: tourism

 Borden Flats Light with My Wife and I on Deck.
 Image by Owner Kevin Ferias

 Today, with Kevin Ferias continuing the tradition and vision of his predecessor, visitors can stay overnight as part of the Light Keepers Overnight Educational Program.
 In contrast, guest light keepers can relax and enjoy the peaceful existence the earlier light keepers enjoyed.
-Guests can assist if there is an emergency near the lighthouse by dialing 9-1-1 and voluntarily assisting in ensuring the beacon is working in the lantern room occasionally.
+Guests can assist in an emergency near the lighthouse by dialing 9-1-1 and voluntarily assisting in ensuring the beacon is occasionally working in the lantern room.
 We were also instructed to turn off the lights on the first floor before bed to conserve solar energy.
 The lighthouse is still a working aid to navigation for the Coast Guard, and they are responsible for managing the beacon light itself.
 Those who stay overnight will know that funds from their overnight stay go towards continued preservation and maintenance of the lighthouse property; Kevin purchased this property not for financial gain but to share with others—paying it forward.

 It only took a few minutes to reach the lighthouse from the marina and a small climb up about a half dozen steel ladder rungs from the boat to get to the deck.
 Most anyone in any decent shape will have no problem with this.
-Kevin has such a kind and very comedic nature, and his enthusiasm and pride as the current lighthouse owner is infectious as he provided us with a tour of the safety measures and the historical nature of Borden Flats light, with some great stories.
+Kevin has such a kind and very comedic nature, and his enthusiasm and pride as the current lighthouse owner are infectious as he provided us with a tour of the safety measures and the historical nature of Borden Flats light, with some great stories.
 Before he left for the mainland, Kevin brought his boat around the other side of the tower, had us stand on the main deck, and took some great pictures of us in front of the tower, which he sent to my phone as a keepsake for our stay.
 The images with us, dwarfed by the five floors of the lighthouse tower, provided an excellent perspective for us to share with family and friends.

 Adirondack Chairs on the Deck